red-scorp/toolless-3d-models/README.md

 - Size M - TBD (up to 20 bits)
 - Size S  up to 7 small bits set
 - Size XS up to 4 small bits set

+## How to help

+Your contributions as code, resources or finances are welcome!
+Please contact me directly over e-mail andriy.golovnya@gmail.com or over [GitHub profile](https://github.com/red-scorp).
+Link for [Paypal donations](http://paypal.me/redscorp) and [Ko-Fi donations](http://ko-fi.com/redscorp), which are always welcome.
+Thanks in advance!